hexiangl1020/Hexiang_portfolio/README.md

 * Established a neural network model to recommend the best chart types for visualization and achieved 92% testing accuracy.
 * This is a three-class classification, representing bar, line and scatter.
-* We want to predict the best chart type to visualize each dataset using machine learning model rather than use rule-based system, which is commonly used but has many limitations.
+* TO predict the best chart type for visualization using machine learning model rather than use rule-based system, which is commonly seen but has many limitations.

 ![](images/train_val.png)